Hands on: Google Pixel 6 review

 The Google Pixel 6 is gearing up to be the biggest update to Google’s smartphone line in years, and while we’ve only had our hands on the device for a short time, we’re already seeing positive signs.

 On paper, the Pixel 6 is a more premium device than its predecessors, with a sleeker design and more powerful cameras.
-Most notably, it packs Google’s new Tensor chipset, the first silicon built by the company – but since we can’t talk about performance of the phone yet, we can only look forward to testing it fully.
+Most notably, along with the pricier Pixel 6 Pro, it packs Google’s new Tensor chipset, the first silicon built by the company – but since we can’t talk about performance of the phone yet, we can only look forward to testing it fully.

 While we don’t yet know how the Pixel 6 performs compared to other phones, we know it packs 8GB of RAM, 128GB or 256GB of storage, and a 4,612mAh battery – all good specs for the price.
 The 6.4-inch Full HD (2400 x 1080) OLED display is larger than the screens on most flagships, and with a 90Hz refresh rate, offers smoother browsing than phones that max out at 60Hz – although 90Hz is really the minimum we’d now expect to see on a phone in the Pixel 6’s premium-mid-range price tier.